 In this respect, the ruling is significant because it can and likely will be used by other websites to defend themselves against extortion accusations in the future (such as those I mention above).

 Nonetheless, the ruling was limited in several respects.
 The Court made clear that it’s holding did not mean that “no cause of action exists” or could ever exist for extortion in this type of circumstance.
 I.e., there may be facts and circumstances that can constitute a valid claim.
 Additionally, the Court stopped short of ruling that websites such as Yelp are immune from claims of extortion under the CDA, which was in part what the lower court had relied upon when originally ruling in Yelp’s favor.

 The ruling also means that in the future we are likely going to see more and more websites that gather negative content and demand money to remove it.
 I’m not sure that’s something that most people are going to like, but it doesn’t appear to be something that is going away any time soon.
 It will be interesting to see if this ruling continues to stand as websites modify and expand their removal policies.
 Only time will tell.

 The landscape for owners of websites and those posted to them can be confusing.
-If you or your business is being defamed online and a website is demanding payment to remove or edit the content, or, if you are the owner of a site that is interested in setting up a program or policy to remove content from your site, the Internet attorneys at Minc LLC can assist.
+If you or your business is being defamed online and a website is demanding payment to remove or edit the content, or, if you are the owner of a site that is interested in setting up a program or policy to remove content from your site, the Internet attorneys at Minc Law can assist.
 Call Aaron Minc at 216-373-7706 today to discuss your matter.
-Or e-mail me at email@example.com.
+Or e-mail me at firstname.lastname@example.org.